myfreax/esp32-idf-uart-receiver/README.md

-# ESP32 IDF UART Transmitter
+# ESP32 IDF UART Receiver

-This example demonstrates basic usage of uart driver by uart transmitter
+This example demonstrates basic usage of uart driver by uart receiver

 This is the simplest buildable example.
 The example is used by command `idf.py create-project` that copies the project to user specified path and set it's name.
 For more information follow the [docs page](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/build-system.html#start-a-new-project)